Noordfrees/RowsAndCols/README.md

 ## The Menu

 Press Escape to open the menu.
 The game will be saved automatically.
-(This is also the case when closing RowsAndCols during a game.)
+(This is also the case when closing Rows&Cols during a game.)

 In the menu, you can continue the saved game (if any), or start a new game with 2-6 players.